KaleRoberts/going-up-sir/README.md

 }

-## Pitfalls and additions with more time
+## Pitfalls, limitations and additions with more time
 **Does not handle the case of 3 elevators being on the same floor at the same time.
 I would need to write additional logic to check all matches for overlap with the final elevator and then make a decision about that.